asteriusj/foafiaf/README.md

 ## Goals and Objectives
-_The goal is to develop enabling capabilities to achieve discovery of network relationships and..._
+_The goal is to develop enabling capabilities to achieve discovery of network relationships and support efficient community engagement_

+_The objective is To optimize engagement, communication and aTo optimize engagement, communication and alignment of Network Map_

 ## Enabling Capabilities

+## Data Collection

+### Capture Projects and Tasks
+### Capture Issues and Activites
+### Capture Notes and Assign Tags
+### Capture Notes and Assign Tags
+### Capture Meetings and Events
+### Capture Meetings and Events
+### Export Contacts from CRM
+### Import CRM Linked Data
+### Import CRM Linked Data
+### Update FOAF Profiles

+## Data Organization

+### Interactive Navigation

+* Ability to display node detail when selected by user
+* Ability to show edges and 1 level connected nodes for node selected
+* Ability to show 1 + n level connectections baased upon configuration of n degrees

+### Multichannel Publishing
+### Multichannel Subscriptions

+## Information Analysis

 ### Select Starting Point
 The user has the ability to select a starting a source RDF

-* Ability to enter URL of an RDF dataset
+* Ability to enter URL of an RDF dataset (B)
-* Ability to upload and RDF dataset file
+* Ability to upload and RDF dataset file (B)
-* Ability to paste contents of an RDF dataset
+* Ability to paste contents of an RDF dataset (B)

-* Ability to convert RDF into JSON-LD format from XML, N3, TTL
+* Ability to convert RDF into JSON-LD format from XML, N3, TTL (A)

 ### Visualize Linked Data